JohnExho/JohnExho/README.md

-# Hi, idk how to code, I'm just creating messes
+# Hi, idk how to code.
+I'm just creating messes